natefleming/retail-ai/README.md

 ## Example Configurations

-The `config/examples/` directory contains ready-to-use configurations for common patterns:
+The `config/examples/` directory contains ready-to-use configurations organized in a **progressive learning path**:

-- `minimal.yaml` - Simplest possible agent
+- `01_getting_started/minimal.yaml` - Simplest possible agent
-- `genie_with_semantic_cache.yaml` - NL-to-SQL with two-tier caching
+- `02_tools/vector_search_with_reranking.yaml` - RAG with improved accuracy
-- `vector_search_with_reranking.yaml` - RAG with improved accuracy
+- `03_caching/genie_semantic_cache.yaml` - NL-to-SQL with two-tier caching
-- `human_in_the_loop.yaml` - Approval workflows
+- `04_memory/conversation_summarization.yaml` - Long conversation handling
-- `conversation_summarization.yaml` - Long conversation handling
+- `05_quality_control/human_in_the_loop.yaml` - Approval workflows

 And many more!
-See the full list in [Examples Documentation](docs/examples.md).
+Follow the numbered path or jump to what you need.
+See the full guide in [Examples Documentation](docs/examples.md).

 ---